Substance Use

 Whether or not your child is using substances, they may know people who drink alcohol, vape, use cannabis (smoking or edibles), or misuse prescription medications.

-Talking with your children about substance use
+Talking with your child about substance use

 Prepare for the conversations